This post may contain affiliate links. Please read our disclosure policy.

 These buttered noodles are ideal for when you don’t really feel like spending a lot of time or energy cooking.
 They’re effortless to throw together, and picky eaters won’t have a thing to complain about.
 I mean, who can resist garlic, parmesan, and butter?

 This is actually one of my all-time favorites because it’s always a little magical how the everyday ingredients are transformed and completely elevated.
-These noodles are outrageously easy to make but feel indulgent and special!
+These noodles are really easy to make but feel a little indulgent and special!

 - Egg noodles – they’re the ideal shape for the buttery sauce to stick to